Markie Post, ‘Night Court’ Actress, Dies at 70

 Published

-Ms. Post played a bail bondswoman on the show “The Fall Guy” in the 1980s and starred opposite John Ritter in the sitcom “Hearts Afire” in the 1990s.Full Article
+Ms. Post played a bail bondswoman on the show “The Fall Guy” in the 1980s and starred opposite John Ritter in the sitcom “Hearts Afire”...Full Article

 Published

-Ms. Post played a bail bondswoman on the show “The Fall Guy” in the 1980s and starred opposite John Ritter in the sitcom “Hearts Afire” in the 1990s.Full Article
+Ms. Post played a bail bondswoman on the show “The Fall Guy” in the 1980s and starred opposite John Ritter in the sitcom “Hearts Afire”...Full Article

-Markie Post, who played the public defender in the 1980s sitcom "Night Court" and was a regular presence on television for four..
+Actress Markie Post, best known for her role on "Night Court," passed Sunday at the age of 70.

-Her family said that Post continued to work despite her cancer diagnosis, acting in a Lifetime Christmas movie and a recurring..
+Markie Post, the actress best known for “Night Court” and “The Fall Guy,” has died at age 70.